Code of Ethics:

 - Painful or life threatening health problems that detract from the animal’s expectation of experiencing reasonable quality of life

 - Members may house breeding dog’s in a Foster Care / Guardian home.
 The breeder owns and takes responsibility for the breeding and welfare of these dogs until they are desexed on retirement.
 The breeder is fully responsible for the sale of puppies and will provide a Foster Care / Guardian Care contract clearly outlining the responsibilities of the Owner and the Foster Carer / Guardian Family.

-7. Members must Vaccinate all puppies no younger than 6 weeks of age.
+- Members must Vaccinate all pups, no younger than 6 weeks of age.

-8. members shall never sell a puppy younger than 8 weeks of age.
+- Members shall never sell a puppy younger than 8 weeks.

 Post Sale Obligations: